pittcsc/Documents/Constitution.md

 ### Core Functions

 A core function is defined as an established feature of Pitt CSC which is well defined and is backed by one or more officers.
-Some core functions of Pitt CSC include but is not limited to planning events (such as talks, fields trips, etc.), finding sponsors, and connecting with the community, and connecting members together.
+Some core functions of Pitt CSC include but is not limited to planning events (such as talks, fields trips, etc.), finding sponsors, and connecting with the community, and bringing members together.

 ### Supervisors